 An appeal is a request for a review of an adverse benefit determination issued by Humana Healthy Horizons.
-The member, their authorized representative or the member's provider with the member's written consent, may file an appeal orally or in writing.
-The requestor may file an appeal orally via Member Services or in writing within 60 calendar days from the date on the notice of adverse benefit determination letter.
+The member, the member's authorized representative or the member's provider with the member's written consent may file an appeal orally or in writing.
+The requestor may file an appeal orally via Member Services or in writing within 60 calendar days of the date on the notice of adverse benefit determination.

 If the member wishes to have a representative, including their provider, represent them in an appeal, then he or she must complete an Appointment of Representative (AOR) form.
-The member and the representative must sign and date the AOR form that is located at docushare-web.apps. external.pioneer.humana.com/Marketing/docushare-app?file=639132.
+The member and the representative must sign and date the AOR form that is located at https://assets.humana.com/is/content/humana/IL CMS Appointment of Representative Formpdf.

-Providers can request reconsideration regarding postservice payment issues; see Provider Disputes section for more details.
+Providers can request reconsideration regarding postservice payment issues; see the Provider disputes section of this manual for more details.

 It is important for us to receive all supporting documentation (such as medical records, supporting statements from a provider, etc.) in support of the appeal submission prior to the end of the appeal resolution time frame.
 For a standard appeal, we must receive this information within 30 calendar days of our receipt of your appeal.
-For an expedited appeal as outlined in the next section, we must receive all supporting information within 72 hours from when the appeal was received, whether verbally or in writing.
+For an expedited appeal, as outlined in the next section, we must receive all supporting information within 72 hours of when the appeal was received, whether verbally or in writing.